 Volunteer In Mozambique

 There are many steps to making a short-term trip successful.
 One of the first is to be equipped with the important, related information.
+Please carefully read each section as some important topics are only discussed under one heading in order to reduce repetition of information.
 Once you have read the “Important FAQʼs and Information” below, click on the appropriate “How To Proceed” button and follow the steps as outlined.
 Once application has been accepted, the remaining steps will be covered.

 Important FAQ’s and Information: